 Valentine's Day is just so expensive.
 As if the flowers, chocolates, fancy dinners, and jewelry weren't enough, we're expected to also buy a greeting card ($4.99 value)?!
 It's too much!
-Therefore, we've tied on our Thrift Hat™ (yes, "tied" ... it's more like a bonnet than a hat, really) and percolated our brain-wrinkles to come up with ways that you can save money on Valentine's Day effluvia and what-nots.
-We hope you fall in love with the savings, ladies!
+Therefore, we've tied on our Thrift Hat™ (yes, "tied"... it's more like a bonnet than a hat, really) and scrunched up our brain-wrinkles to come up with ways to save money on Valentine's Day effluvia and what-nots.
+We hope you fall in love with the savings, ladies (and dudes)!

-In the past, we've proven that growing your own roses is a way to save money; however, it's not easy and requires you be a real petal-phile with the patience of a saint.
-Saint Valentine, possibly.
-But there are also even cheaper and faster ways to get flowers.
+In the past, we've proven that growing your own roses is a way to save money; however, it's not easy and requires you have the patience of a saint.
+(Saint Valentine, possibly?)
+But there are also other, even cheaper and faster ways to get flowers.

-For example, did you know that people leave free flowers just lying around?
+Did you know that people leave free flowers just lying around?
 It's true!
 Wander into any funeral home or graveyard and there they are.
 Pre-cut and pre-bundled into bouquets and everything.
 Too ghoulish for you?
-Several varieties of flowers — including roses, sometimes — are also freely available on the lawns of your neighbors — as long as you have the strength and sharp scissors to yank or cut them out of the ground.
+Several varieties of flowers — including roses, sometimes — are also freely available on the lawns of your neighbors (as long as you have the strength and sharp scissors to yank or cut them out of the ground).
 A quick rinse to get the dirt off, and they're presentation-ready.

 A Fancy Dinner Out

-And speaking of your date, you might not want to tell her your plans ahead of time, but only because her surprise will help "sell it."
+And speaking of your date, you might not want to tell her your plans ahead of time.
+We don't usually condone lying to a loved one, but in this instance, her genuine reaction of surprise will help "sell it."
 It's hard enough for one person to fake outrage and disgust, but when she gets totally grossed out at the revelation of a buggy meal, it'll be authentic.
 After the meal, you can decide whether or not to tell her.
-We will say this though: Someone who will stay with you after knowing you've done the old "bug meal" is someone you marry!
+We will say this though: Someone who will stay with you after knowing you've done the old "bug meal" trick is someone you marry!

 Too grossed out by bugs to attempt this?
 There's another classic alternative: RUN!
-Not sure your co-diner is going to run when you shout "RUN!?"
+Not sure your date is going to run when you shout "RUN!?"
 Then tell them, "Why don't you wait in the car while I settle up?"
 But don't make things suspicious by adding, "And start the engine, too.
-Just in case I'm being chased...."
+Just in case I'm being chased."

 If you didn't plan ahead, you could always just spray-paint a normal box of candy red.
-No, it won't have the distinctive heart-shape, but once your true love gets a whiff of the spray paint fumes coming off of that thing, she'll be so giddy she won't even notice the chocolates.
+No, it won't have the distinctive heart-shape, but once your true love gets a whiff of the spray paint fumes coming off of that thing, he'll be so giddy he won't even notice the chocolates.
 Oh, and don't forget to sock away this year's box for money-saving next year.
-(Provided this cheap-skatery doesn't end things, natch!)
+(Provided this cheap-skatery doesn't end things between you two love birds, natch!)

 JewelryUnless you're dating a jeweler, there's a slim chance that your Valentine owns a jeweler's loupe and/or has a degree in gemology.
 For all they know, that $15 pair of earrings are the real deal, and that $5 cubic zirconia-encrusted flip-flop necklace is actually a diamond encrusted flip-flop (though that's pushing it).